SFPC/sfpc.github.io/bootcamp.md

 - [Robby Kraft](http://robbykraft.com/), Teacher - is an origami artist, educator, and software engineer based in New York City.
 - [Ilona Brand](https://theilonabrand.com/), Teaching Assistant - is a freelance tech generalist building technology to empower communities.
 - [Zach Lieberman](http://zach.li/), Visiting Teacher - is a new media artist, designer, computer programmer, and educator.
+- This class is organized by Lauren Gardner of the School for Poetic Computation.

 ### How will the class be conducted?
 We will conduct the class online via Zoom between 1 - 3 pm EST on Tuesday's and Thursdays.
 Teachers and TA's will be available at dedicated hours through the week for individual questions and discussion.